coveooss/coveo-python-oss/coveo-pyproject/README.md

 1. Call `poetry install` from the root of the repository
 1. Obtain the location of the virtual environment (i.e.: `poetry env list --full-path`)
-1. Configure your IDE to use the python interpreter from that location.
+1. Configure your IDE to use the python interpreter from that location

 If your IDE is python-smart, it should be able to pick up all imports automatically, regardless of your PYTHONPATH or your working directory.
 Since the local source is linked to, any change to the source code will be reflected on the next run.